Five in a Row (Ages 5-10)

 Black & white versions of the Story Disks are included in the manual.
 Orders placed at other approved retailers will NOT include the free, full-color, laminated Story Disks.

-*Literature packages are not all inclusive as there will rarely be a day when every single title is available at the same time, but they offer a great way to get the majority of the books needed for each Five in a Row volume in one convenient package.
+Literature packages are available through Rainbow Resource Center.
+Literature packages through Rainbow Resource are not all-inclusive as there will rarely be a day when every single title is available at the same time, but they offer a great way to get the majority of the books needed for each Five in a Row volume in one convenient package.
 (Manual not included in literature package.)

 The Story About Ping by Marjorie Flack and Kurt Wiese